aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 === "Nested key"

-    You want to obfuscate data in the `postcode` field.
+    You want to erase data in the `postcode` field.

     === "Data"